 The sum of these typical expenses is called the cost of attendance or budget.
 The budget used to determine your financial aid eligibility is shown on your financial aid award letter.
-A detailed breakdown of the cost of attendance components can also be found on the Shopping Sheet.
+A detailed breakdown of the cost of attendance components can also be found on your College Financing Plan in Financial Aid Self-Service.
 It is important to realize that the components are estimates that reflect the typical costs most students have during a year at Lewis & Clark.